FREQUENTLY ASKED QUESTIONS ABOUT BEING A WITNESS

 A subpoena is a formal court order requiring a witness to appear in court.
 A subpoena may also require a witness to bring documents or other items with them to court.

 Because a subpoena is a court order, a witness who disobeys that order can be arrested by a deputy sheriff and brought to court involuntarily.

 Do I get reimbursed for my expenses as a witness?

-Witnesses can take their subpoenas to the Clerk’s office on the first floor to get paid the standard legal witness fee for testifying.
+Witnesses in civil cases can take their subpoenas to the Clerk’s office on the first floor to get paid the standard legal witness fee for testifying.
 The amount is calculated based on if you were in court all day or a half a day, plus $0.10 per mile round trip travel.
-Witness fees will be mailed out after the trial is over.
+Witness fees will be mailed out after the civil trial is over.

 Being a witness will make me miss work.
 Do I have to be there for the whole trial?

 Witnesses do not generally need to be in court the entire length of the trial, three days for example.
 You should contact the attorney that subpoenaed you and see if the attorney can give you an exact day and time you need to be in court.

 Can I watch the trial until I’m called as a witness?